 A lag screw is a full-bodied bolt with a hex head, spaced threads, and a gimlet point.
 They are generally used to connect heavy lumber and other materials that bear an intense load.
 Zinc plated screws should be used for wood in non-corrosive environments, while hot dipped galvanized screws can be used in corrosive environments, such as an outdoor deck.
 For even more protection, consider using stainless bolts.

 Thread Length: The minimum thread length for standard lag screws shall be equal to ½ the nominal screw plus .5” or 5”, whichever is shorter.
 Screws too short for this formula shall be threaded as close to the head as practical.

-Lag Screw & Bolt Applications
+Lag Screw Applications

-Fully threaded hex washer lag screws are designed specifically for attaching track brackets and flag brackets of garage door assemblies to wooden door jams.
+Fully threaded lag screws are designed specifically for attaching track brackets and flag brackets of garage door assemblies to wooden door jams.
 They are a fully threaded fastener with a spaced thread pitch, tapered point, and an integrally formed hex washer head with an indented top surface.

-AFT is a distributor of lag bolts for wood, offering diameters ranging from ¼” through 7/8” and lengths up to 24”.
+AFT is a distributor of lag screws for wood, offering diameters ranging from ¼” through 7/8” and lengths up to 24”.
 For additional information or assistance, please contact us today – our knowledgeable sales team is here to help.